fbc101/PennCourseChromeExtension/TEMPLATE-2.md

 ### Milestones and Timeline

-Week 1: TASK 1: Find APIs, Task 2: Design UI on Figma Week 2: Develop the UI
+Week 1: TASK 1: Find APIs, Task 2: Design UI on Figma Week 2: Task 1: Everyone must look at the chrome extension Github HW 4 (only for popup and context action), Task 2: Populate the Github with a template to work with, Task 3: Design the routes for the backend queries.
-Week 3: Integrate the backend to the UI
+Week 3: Task 1: Start implementing the front end.
-Week 4: Finishing the last details about features
+Week 4: Task 1: Finish up the last details about the features, Task 2: Add tests